Moveworks vs Freshservice: AI vs Traditional IT Support (November 2025)

 Transition periods after acquisitions typically bring integration delays and shifting support priorities as acquiring companies consolidate roadmaps.

-What Freshservce Offers: Traditional IT Service Management
+What Freshserivce Offers: Traditional IT Service Management

 Freshservice operates as a cloud-based ticketing system where employees submit requests through a web portal or email, and IT teams work through queues using predefined categories and forms.